 - Save indicator sets for future use

 - Only accepts direct deposit to fund account

 How to Choose the Best Day Trading App for You

 There are a lot of considerations that go into picking the best day trading app for iPhone or Android.
 Some apps are better for trading specific assets, while others may be better suited for different trading styles and strategies.

 To help you pick the best app for day trading, let’s take a look at the key factors you need to consider.

 Regulation is an often overlooked, but incredibly important thing to consider when picking the best day trading app.
 Regulated apps are required to play by a set of financial rules that protect you from fraud and prevent your trades from being discriminated against in the marketplace.

 We highly recommend choosing a regulated app for day trading.
-In fact, all of the best apps for day trading we reviewed are regulated by FINRA (the Financial Industry Regulatory Authority) in the US, the FCA (Financial Conduct Authority) in the UK, or CySEC (the Cyprus Securities and Exchange Commission) in Cyprus.
+In fact, all of the best apps for day trading we reviewed are regulated by FINRA (the Financial Industry Regulatory Authority) in the US, the Financial Conduct Authority (Financial Conduct Authority) in the UK, or CySEC (the Cyprus Securities and Exchange Commission) in Cyprus.

 As a day trader, you’ll spend a lot of time on your app.
 Whether it’s to navigate between your watchlists and charts pages or between the news feed and order form, you need the process of moving through your trading app to be seamless.